GenomicsAotearoa/hts_workshop_mpi/docs/level2/51_proficiency.md

 !!! question "Part 2"

     1. Once you have completed mapping your reads, sort and compress the mapping information from your output **sam** file.

+    >If you are unable to complete your mapping job for any reason, use the supplied file at `reference/mapping.sam`.

     2. Produce a depth report from the compressed mapping file.